gbif/ipt/DwCAHowToGuide.md

 ***Assumption: The occurrence or simple taxonomic data to be published are not yet captured in digital format OR a simple solution for creating a metadata document to describe a dataset is desired.***

 GBIF provides a set of pre-configured Microsoft Excel spreadsheet files that serve as templates for capturing metadata, occurrence data, simple species checklists, and sampling-event datasets.
-The spreadsheets are linked to an online processing system that validates the uploaded (or emailed) spreadsheet file and then transforms the data to a Darwin Core Archive and returns this to the user.
+The spreadsheets are linked to an online processing system that validates the uploaded (or emailed) spreadsheet file and then transforms the data to a DwC-A and returns this to the user.

 Below is a set of instructions on how to create a DwC-Archive using one of the GBIF Darwin Core Spreadsheet Templates.
 Each template provides inline help and instructions in the worksheets.
 Filling in the metadata is outside the scope of these instructions; check the separate [GBIF Extended Metadata Profile: How-To Guide](http://links.gbif.org/%20gbif_metadata_profile_guide_en_v1)[25].